-Sports induced injury includes injury to muscles, joints, tendons, or ligaments.
+Sports-induced injury includes injury to muscles, joints, tendons, or ligaments.
 Whether you are a professional or amateur athlete, the impact of a sports injury can be physically disabling and emotionally draining.
-Every patient who has had a sports injury is assessed by our qualified physiotherapist on one-one-one basis.
+Every patient who has had a sports injury is assessed by our qualified physiotherapist on a one-on-one basis.
 A careful physiotherapist assessment and treatment plan can not only assist in the healing of a current injury but can prevent future injury.

 The focus of a physiotherapist in this setting is to get an injured person back to their original healthy form and into sports participation.
-Like any injury, sports injuries can be acute or chronic, and physiotherapy will help ensure correct healing, strength restoration and stability before re-introducing certain movements or demands to body during sport.
-You could be a young athlete preparing for a marathon or a weekend warrior preparing for game at friday night; our focus is getting you back to that sport you love in a timely and safe manner.
+Like any injury, sports injuries can be acute or chronic, and physiotherapy will help ensure correct healing, strength restoration, and stability before re-introducing certain movements or demands to the body during sport.
+You could be a young athlete preparing for a marathon or a weekend warrior preparing for the game on Friday night; our focus is getting you back to that sport you love in a timely and safe manner.

 Did you know that many:

 - Runners do not use the correct footwear or have inefficient running patterns; or

 - Bikers are not set up correctly on their bikes to peddle efficiently; or